Skip to main content

 Overview

-StakingRouter is the core contract in the Lido protocol responsible for managing the life cycle and status of StakingModule.
-It is between the Lido contract and each StakingModule, and is responsible for module registration, configuration management, running status control, and validator exit status synchronization.
+StakingRouter is the core Lido contract responsible for managing the lifecycle and status of StakingModule.
+It sits between the Lido contract and each StakingModule and handles module registration, configuration management, runtime status control, and validator exit status synchronization.

 In Lido's architecture, validators are organized as follows: